top of page

 In 2019–20 I led the design of their e-Signing product - YotiSign - which allowed people to sign a document and prove their ID within the same digital experience, which in turn saved business’ time and resources on managing those processes separately.

 When I joined, YotiSign had an MVP live with very basic functionality.
-Their goal for the next year was to acquire large enterprise customers that would solidify their subscription-based business model.
+Their goal for the next year was to increase conversion of large enterprise customers and reduce the contract signing cycle time.

 The approach taken on Design was to balance two parallel tracks of research and delivery.